 The eye goes to the image first

 Before a viewer reads a single word of your title, they've already processed your thumbnail.
-The brain handles images in roughly 13 milliseconds — faster than you can consciously register what you're looking at.
+The brain handles images in roughly 13 milliseconds, faster than you can consciously register what you're looking at.

 By the time the viewer's eyes reach your title, they've already decided whether they're interested.
 The title just confirms or denies the curiosity the thumbnail built.
+(That confirmation job is a skill in itself.
+We broke it down in YouTube title formulas that actually work.)

 That's why two videos on the exact same topic can get wildly different CTRs with different thumbnails.
 The title is the same.
 The thumbnail did the work.